Coneybeer History, Family Crest & Coats of Arms

 The surname Coneybeer was first found in Devon where they held a family seat at Collibear, a hamlet in the parish of Tawstock.
 "The change from 'i' to 'y' is common; compare bannister and baluster.
 This is a familiar Devonshire name."

 This web page shows only a small excerpt of our Coneybeer research.
-Another 25 words (2 lines of text) covering the years 1641, 1642 and 1690 are included under the topic Early Coneybeer History in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) covering the years 1641, 1642, 1690, 1757, 1692, 1755, 1691, 1703 and 1706 are included under the topic Early Coneybeer History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Coneybear, Conibeer, Conyber, Connybeare, Conibeere, Connabear and many more.

 Early Notables of the Coneybeer family (pre 1700)

 Notables of the family at this time include John Coneybeare (1692-1755), Bishop of Bristol, born 31 Jan.
 1691 at Pinhoe, near Exeter, of which place his father...